Mono Bucket foundation successfully decommissioned

 Read more of our latest news

-The interim financial report for Q3 2024 shows a satisfying result for ZITON, building on the solid performance from the...
+The interim financial report for Q1 2025 shows a strong start to the year for ZITON, building on the solid...